waja/docker-aptly/docs/README.md

 ## Setup a client for use your repo

-1. Fetch the public PGP key from your aptly repository and add it to your trusted repositories
+1. Fetch the public GPG key from your aptly repository and add it to your trusted repositories

     ```bash
     wget http://YOUR_HOST_FOR_APTLY/aptly_repo_signing.key